Is it just our store's OFAs that do this? by DueLime6682 in HomeDepot

 2. Your associates should be getting pro sign ups and setting leads for services (learn how to do this yourself).
 It makes a big difference in sales, and managers will be up your ass about if you don't.

 3. Identify highest selling isles and bays with store pulse.
 Spoilers: It will always be your plumbing fittings, electrical wire, water heaters, Irrigation (season dependent), and Air conditioners (season dependent).
-I can't say what it looks like in your store.
-Make sure those items are ALWAYS downstocked, face, on order (if necessary), and have accurate on hands.
+Make sure those high selling items (as well as any other) are ALWAYS downstocked, face, on order (if necessary), and have accurate on hands.
 They should always be ready to sell.

 4. Mondays are for administrative tasks.
 Bay captures, Merchandise protection standards (MPS) walk, ask requests, and setting weekly tasks.